mcjauregui72/CNN_MedImageClassification/README.md

   * Acheived the highest composite score among the four models, demonstrating good accuracy and consistency.
   * Conclusion: chained_model achieved the best generalization, balancing, training, validation, and testing performance among all four models.

 With decent learning on the training data, mild overfitting, and the best generalization of all four models, the chained_model demonstrated the best overall performance.
 It also achieved the highest composite score, indicating it was the most balanced and accurate of the models.
+Our recommendation is to use the chained_model as the preferred choice of models.

-We noted some unexpected results when combining the two models.
-Neither the ensemble_model nor the chained_model outperformed the first_model (the ResNet50-based classifier).
-The accuracy results for the ensemble_model were especially low, when compared with the two submodels.
+## Potential Next Steps

+The accuracy results for the ensemble_model were especially low.
 It is unusual for an ensemble model that combines its submodels' output to have lower accuracy than its individual submodels.
-Such results can indicate that there's an issue with prediction averaging, if the models' outputs are raw logits or probabilities.
+Such results can indicate an issue with prediction averaging, if the models' outputs are raw logits or probabilities.
 Because the two classification models are generating averageable probabilities, however, averaging errors are not at play.

 Likewise, we can rule out the possibility that the model was trained using pseudo-lables rather than true labels, since we explicitly specified the relevant true lables as the validation_data.
 Pseudo-labeling would have occured if we trained the ensemble model on the submodel predictions as labels, instead of using the true labels.